Arturo Bassick ‘Fat Bloke Thin Book’

 So in stead of packing the latest blockbuster when you go on holiday take this book, you’ll enjoy it far more.

-2 Responses to “Arturo Bassick ‘Fat Bloke Thin Book’”
+4 thoughts on “Arturo Bassick ‘Fat Bloke Thin Book’

 Have to disagree, John.
 Richmond was a fine single but Third State was a fine album.
 Maybe not what the people who bought Richmond expected but still good enough for me.
 I saw them supporting 999 at Middlesbrough Rock Garden in 1979/80 twice and thought they were a fab band at the time.
 Perhaps Overground should do a Pinpoint CD and add on all those highly collectable singles that Pinpoiny issued.